 Compared to the rest of the country, citizens of Riverton spend much less time in their cars: on average, their commute to work is only 15.06 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The percentage of adults in Riverton who are college-educated is close to the national average for all communities of 21.84%: 19.48% of the adults in Riverton have a bachelor's degree or advanced degree.
+In terms of college education, Riverton is nearly on par with the US average for all cities of 21.84%: 19.48% of adults 25 and older in Riverton have a bachelor's degree or advanced degree.

 The per capita income in Riverton in 2018 was $28,734, which is middle income relative to Wyoming and the nation.
 This equates to an annual income of $114,936 for a family of four.
 However, Riverton contains both very wealthy and poor people as well.